Distributed and Constrained $ \mathcal{H}_2 $ Control Design via System Level Synthesis and Dual Consensus ADMM: Introduction

-The main contribution of this work lies in the development of a distributed optimization algorithm that uses SLS with SPA to design optimal local state feedback controllers for a set of agents in a distributed fashion, while respecting state and input constraints.
-To do so, it is shown that the dual of the SPA optimization problem is a consensus problem and, thus, can be solved using the distributed algorithm proposed in \cite{consensus_admm}, which is based on the alternating direction method of multipliers (ADMM) \cite{admm_classic}.
+The main contribution of this work lies in the development of a new optimal linear feedback control design method with non-conservative state and input constraints, no closed-loop FIR or locality constraints, and a distributed and convex implementation.
+To do so, starting from the centralized formulation of SLS with SPA we show that the dual is a consensus problem and, thus, can be solved using the distributed algorithm proposed in \cite{consensus_admm}, which is based on the alternating direction method of multipliers (ADMM) \cite{admm_classic}.
 This dual consensus ADMM approach was employed in \cite{dual_consensus_zero} and \cite{dual_consensus_large} to solve decentralized resource allocation problems.
 Here, a general distributed optimization scheme is developed, which is an extension of these prior methods to a larger class of objective functions.
-Under weak assumptions, convergence certificates are provided which guarantee convergence of the primal variables to the set of primal solutions, which is a stronger convergence result than in prior work \cite{dual_consensus_zero,dual_consensus_large}.
+Under weak assumptions, convergence certificates are provided that guarantee convergence of the primal variables to the set of primal solutions, which is a stronger convergence result than in prior work \cite{dual_consensus_zero,dual_consensus_large}, where either stronger assumptions are made (such as smoothness, strong convexity, and full rank of associated matrices), or it is only shown that each limit point is a minimizer of the primal problem, but cannot guarantee the existence of any limit points (so the primal variables could diverge towards infinity).
 Then, the algorithm is specialized for the SPA control design by exploiting the underlying problem structure to simplify the ADMM subproblems thus improving computational efficiency.